 A quorum of stockholders is necessary to hold a valid meeting.
 A quorum will be present if stockholders holding at least a majority of the voting power of the outstanding shares entitled to vote are present at the meeting in person or represented by proxy.
-On the record date, there were 224,260,602 shares of common stock outstanding and entitled to vote.
-Thus, shares representing 112,130,302 votes must be present in person or represented by proxy at the meeting to have a quorum.
+On the Record Date, there were shares of common stock outstanding and entitled to vote.
+Thus, shares representing votes must be present in person or represented by proxy at the Annual Meeting to have a quorum.

 Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
-If there is no quorum, the chairman of the meeting in person or represented by proxy may adjourn the meeting to another date.
-How can I find out the results of the voting at the annual meeting?
+If there is no quorum, the chairman of the meeting may adjourn the meeting to another date.

+How can I find out the results of the voting at the Annual Meeting?